 It is required for the biosynthesis of collagen, L-carnitine, and certain neurotransmitters; it is also involved in protein metabolism.

-this vitamin is found in a wide variety of fruit and vegetables.
+vitamin C like vitamin A is found in a wide variety of fruit and vegetables.
 Good sources include:

 oranges and orange juice